ESSE: Studies in philosophy and theology

 The journal “ESSE: studies in philosophy and theology” has a constant section structure repeated in every issue, of two sections, “Articles and translations” and “Reviews”, with where the first is divided into subsections reflecting the chronology of epochs in the history of philosophy and theology supplemented with an archive subsections.
 These subsections are configured on a thematic basis (the presence of materials belonging to any subsection in a separate issue of the journal depends on preparedness for publication of the relevant thematic cluster of materials).

-The first section — “Contemporary philosophy and theology” — contains original papers in Russian and translations of texts in foreign languages, including authors recognized as classics in contemporary philosophical and theological tradition.
+The first subsection is dedicaited contemporary philosophy and theology contains original papers in Russian and translations of texts in foreign languages, including authors recognized as classics in the contemporary philosophical and theological tradition.
 The texts in question are concerned with the philosophical analysis of the principles of being and therefore are situated in the field of ontology and philosophy of religion, but also outstretch to the adjacent thematic horizons of philosophical thought.
-The section is principally aimed at presenting current philosophical problems in the said field; it is devoted to particular traditions of the XX and XXI century philosophy either in their original formulation or in authors’ interpretations.
+The subsection is principally aimed at presenting current philosophical problems in the said field; it is devoted to particular traditions of the XX and XXI century philosophy either in their original formulation or in authors’ interpretations.

-The third section — “Scholastic tradition, Renaissance humanism and modern philosophers” — comprises original papers and translations of classical texts reflecting various traditions of the western medieval, Renaissance and Modern thought.
+The third subsection comprises original papers and translations of classical texts reflecting various traditions of the western medieval, Renaissance and Modern thought.
 When selecting publications the editorial board gives preference to materials apt to fill the lacunae existing in the Russian philosophical historiography as concerns medieval philosophy and its influence on the Renaissance and Modernity.

-The fourth section — “Antique tradition and patristic studies” — is aimed at publishing commented translations of works in the antique classical philosophical tradition and theological texts of the patristic period as well as papers thereon.
+The fourth subsection is aimed at publishing commented translations of works in the antique classical philosophical tradition and theological texts of the patristic period as well as papers thereon.
 The editorial board strives to correctly reopen the disciplinary borders between philosophical studies of the heritage of classical Greek philosophy and philological research of late antiquity and early Byzantine Middle Ages.

-The sixth section — “Thesauros” — is composed of historico-philosophical and historico-theological works by Russian and foreign scholars, primarily those which inspired wide scientific discussions, which the editorial board strives to reopen.
+The fifth subsection — “Thesaurus” — is composed of historico-philosophical and historico-theological works by Russian and foreign scholars, primarily those which inspired wide scientific discussions, which the editorial board strives to reopen.
 These texts are accompanied by exegetic and polemic commentaries.

-The seventh section — “Reviews” — contains reviews of books and new editions.
+The section “Reviews” contains reviews of books and new editions.
 Preference is given to reviews of publications in Russian on historico-philosophical and historico-theological issues given the restricted common ground of discussions in this field and disciplinary and communicative disconnection between authors and research groups.

 The editorial board of the journal “ESSE: studies in philosophy and theology” invites all those interested to submit their texts for publication.
 Both Russian and foreign researchers are invited to collaborate.

-The authors are invited to send their texts are invited to send their texts addressed to the Editor-in-chief Oleg Nogovitsin to the following e-mail address: firstname.lastname@example.org
+The authors are invited to send their texts addressed to the Editor-in-chief Oleg Nogovitsin to the following e-mail address: email@example.com

-The submitted text should be formatted in Microsoft Office Word 2003 (doc) or Microsoft Office Word 2010 (doc).
-The recommended volume ranges from 0,75 to 2 printed sheets (30-80 thousand printed signs including spaces)
+The submitted text should be formatted in Microsoft Office Word 2003 (doc) or Microsoft Office Word 2010 (docx).
+The recommended volume ranges from 0.75 to 2 printed sheets (30-80 thousand printed signs including spaces).